Lyam0udi/GitGitHubLearning/README.md

 # Course Structure

-1. Introduction: Get acquainted with the course objectives and the significance of Git and GitHub in modern software development.
+1. *Introduction*: Get acquainted with the course objectives and the significance of Git and GitHub in modern software development.
 2. Installation and Setup: Learn how to install Git, set up your user information, and create a GitHub account.
 3. Git Fundamentals: Dive into the core Git commands, repository creation, and version control concepts.
 4. Branching and Merging: Explore branching strategies and merging techniques for efficient collaboration.